Coconut Protein Power Pancakes

 - In a small bowl, whisk together the almond milk and eggs.
 Add the wet ingredients to the bowl of dry ingredients and mix until just combined.

-- Heat a frying pan over medium heat.
-Scoop batter into four roughly equal portions onto the frying pan and cook until bubbles appear, for about 2 minutes.
+- Heat a skillet over medium heat.
+Scoop batter into four roughly equal portions onto the skillet and cook until bubbles appear, about 2 minutes.
 When the pancakes are golden brown on the bottom, flip, then cook on the other side for 2 minutes more, or until golden brown.
 Remove from heat.

-- Stack the pancakes and top with yoghurt, fruit and/or granola.
-Dig in with a bit of maple syrup, if desired.
+- Stack the pancakes and top with yogurt, fruit, and/or granola.
+Dig on in with a bit of maple syrup, if desired.